Climate Adaptation Option for Water Shortage in India’s Pong Reservoir

-Home / Climate Adaptation / Hedging as a Climate Adaptation Option for Water Shortage in India’s Pong Reservoir
+Home / Climate Adaptation / Climate Adaptation Option for Water Shortage in India’s Pong Reservoir

 A study by Adebayo J. Adeloye and Quan V. Dau investigated the adaptive capacity of static and dynamic hedging in India’s Pong water reservoir to support its performance during climate change.

 Water reservoirs are major components of the water supply system using river resources.
-Its purpose is to store excess water to meet domestic, industrial and agriculture needs.
+They store excess water to meet domestic, industrial, and agricultural needs.

-Analyst base their planning on historical runoff data to operate reservoirs such as how much water to retain and how much to release.
-The problem arises when there is radical runoff shifts or changes.
+Analysts plan reservoir operations based on historical runoff data, such as how much water to retain and how much to release.
+Problems arise when runoff shifts or changes radical.

 Climate change is projected to reduce water inflows and variability and increase the reservoir’s vulnerability.
 These anticipated changes due to climate change have pushed researchers to develop effective mitigation and adaptation strategies.

-Rule curves are used by water reservoirs operators to guide them on the quantity of water to release based on the availability of water at the beginning of each month.
-Rule curves show target storage levels to be maintained in the reservoir to be able to meet demands.
+Water reservoir operators use rule curves to guide them in releasing the quantity of water needed based on the water availability at the beginning of each month.
+Rule curves show target storage levels that must be maintained in the reservoir to meet demands.

-This means that when there is sufficient water, a moderate cut back by about 25% through hedging will minimize the impact on water users.
+This means that a moderate cutback of about 25% through hedging will minimize the impact on water users when there is sufficient water.

 The study has developed optimised static and dynamic zone-based hedging or water rationing policies to enhance the performance of the irrigation water supply during water shortage due to climate change causes.

-Genetic algorithm is used to determine rationing ratio and target storage that leads to the monthly hedging.
+A genetic algorithm determines the rationing ratio and target storage that leads to the monthly hedging.

-With hedging implemented, specifically dynamic hedging, it significantly reduced the number of large single-period water shortages and results in reduced vulnerability and outperforms the static hedging policy.
+Implementing hedging, specifically dynamic hedging, significantly reduced the number of large single-period water shortages, reduced vulnerability, and outperformed the static hedging policy.

-Although this study is used in the Pong reservoir in India, it can be replicated in other water reservoirs in the world.
+Although this study is used in the Pong reservoir in India, it can be replicated in other water reservoirs worldwide.

 Adeloye, A. & Dau, Q. (2019, 15 October).
 Hedging as an adaptive measure for climate change-induced water shortage at the Pong reservoir in the Indus Basin Beas River, India.
 Science of the Total Environment, Volume 687, P554-566.
 Retrieved from https://www.sciencedirect.com/science/article/pii/S0048969719325756

-PHOTO CREDIT: By Vikasjariyal – Own work, CC BY-SA 3.0, Link
+PHOTO CREDIT: By Vadobill – Own work, CC BY-SA 4.0, Link

 Leave a Reply